The American Health Council proudly appointed Barbara L. Nye, MD as “Best in Medicine” for her outstanding contributions to the medical field.

 Barbara L. Nye, M.D., has been committed to the practice of Neurology for over a decade and is currently a Neurologist, Headache Specialist, and Headache Fellowship Director at Atrium Health Wake Forest Baptist .

+She has wanted to be a doctor from a young age.
 When she was 7 years old, Dr. Nye was exposed to the medical field after her sister was diagnosed with cancer.
 After accompanying her sister to several doctor appointments, Dr. Nye realized she wanted to be a doctor after witnessing the interactions between her sister and her medical caretakers.
 The kind communication between her family and doctors — combined with the way Dr. Nye was integrated into her sister’s care — led her to pursue a career in the medical field.
 After earning a bachelor’s degree in biology from the University of North Florida in 2004, she enrolled at the University of South Florida and earned a Doctor of Medicine degree in 2010.
 She immediately secured an internship at the Tampa General Hospital, where she remained for one year.
 By 2013, Dr. Nye completed a neurology residency at Dartmouth-Hitchcock Medical Center, and later accepted a headache fellowship at the same medical institution.
 After concluding the fellowship in 2015, she was offered a permanent position at Dartmouth-Hitchcock Medical Center as its co-director of the Headache Clinic.
-As of 2021, she is now the Headache Fellowship Program Director and educates 2 fellows per year.
+As of 2021, she is now the Headache Fellowship Program Director and educated 2 fellows per year.

 With a successful career at hand, Dr. Nye remains humble as she attributes her success to learning from various mentors while attending the University of South Florida.
 She credits her tenacity for leading her to associate herself with the right people to land in the right profession.
-To maintain her successful career, Dr. Nye plans to conduct community outreach, expanding the headache clinic and conducting more research, gaining additional certifications and publishing more content.
+To maintain her successful career, Dr. Nye plans to conduct community outreach, continue to be a patient advocate and educator as well as maintain an active role in research.

 Share this entry